Top of main content

 Focus on energy

-Millions of households face higher bills because of an increase in the energy price cap.
+Millions of households face higher bills because of increases in energy prices since 2021.
 From washing your clothes at a lower temperature to switching energy suppliers – there are ways you can save money on energy.
 You can also reduce your energy bill by making your home more energy efficient.
 For example, by draft-proofing unwanted gaps and insulating pipes, you can reduce heat loss and save money.

 Save money on your food bill